kstenerud/streamux/streamux-specification.md

 | Peer B |    -     |  Yield  |   100  | 100000 |   1000  |      200   |    30000   |     1000    |
 | Result |    -     |    -    |   500  |  10000 |    500  |      200   |    30000   |     8000    |

-Since we are using quick init, Peer A's proposed values are chosen, and Peer B's proposed values are ignored.
+Since we are using yield mode, Peer A's proposed values are chosen, and Peer B's proposed values are ignored.

-Peer A's proposed values within the constraints of both peers.
+Peer A's proposed values are within the constraints of both peers.

 Negotiation: **Success**